COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 as PIB4 and stored in 4 bytes had shown a maximum loss of 255, but

-these new ASCII measurments under WINDOWS show a maximum loss due to
+these new ASCII measurements under WINDOWS show a maximum loss due

 Hex Value INPUT PIB4.
 ASCII INPUT PIB4.
 EBCDIC LENGTH